UmanMushtaq/Get-Past-Transactions-of-Token-B-y-Uniswap-/Readme.md

-the code will get all the past transactions that have been done on the uniswap.
+the code will get all the swap events of token that have been bought on the uniswap.
-It will only get the Swap events and buy of the token.